Jersey Wedding Traditions Complete Guide for Modern Couples

 - Wedding cake centerpiece

-- Live band or DJ entertainment (£800-2,000)
+- Live band or DJ entertainment (800-2,000 GBP)

-First Dance Tradition (Première Danse)
+First Dance Tradition (Premiere Danse)

 The dance symbolizes partnership coordination, blending British waltz traditions with Jersey folk influences.
-Modern couples frequently choreograph routines inspired by social media, with TikTok tutorials influencing 30% of 2024 first dances.
-Gender roles evolved significantly, with same-sex couples (legal since 2018) creating new traditions.
+Modern couples frequently choreograph routines inspired by social media.
+Gender roles have evolved significantly, with same-sex couples creating new traditions since 2018.
+First dance elements include:

 - Professional choreography lessons (3-5 sessions)